 2. Delete the Software Reporter Tool

-As mentioned above, the Software Reporter Tool can be deleted, without creating any performance related problems on your computer.
+As mentioned above, you can delete the Software Reporter Tool from your computer and it won’t lead to any problems or performance related issues on your computer.

 1. Open File Explorer > navigate to C:/Users/User Account/AppData/Local/Google/Chrome/User Data/SwReporter.